 Manufacturing technology is constantly evolving.
 If you want your company to remain competitive, you’ll need to invest in new technology as soon as you are able.

-For example, some manufacturing companies have adopted additive manufacturing to streamline their manufacturing process, simplify their supply chain, and lower their costs.
+For example, some manufacturing companies have adopted the best CRM for manufacturing to streamline their manufacturing process, simplify their supply chain, and lower their costs.
 A few have even implemented a new business model – a 3D printing online service that allows them to sell directly to consumers.

 The most successful manufacturing companies are the ones who aren’t afraid to embrace the future.